Hell in Christianity: As self-exclusion or final impenitence

 The prisoners of hell are the impenitent, such as Satan; Satan's fall from Heaven is irrevocable because he chooses not to repent.
 No one is predestined to commit sin or to go to hell.
-After death, repentance is impossible.
+Catholic doctrine holds that after death, repentance is impossible.

-Thomas Aquinas uses an analogy of buoyancy regarding damnation:

 As a place or a state

 State

 The Baltimore Catechism defined Hell by using the word "state" alone: "Hell is a state to which the wicked are condemned, and in which they are deprived of the sight of God for all eternity, and are in dreadful torments."
 However, suffering is characterized as both mental and physical: "The damned will suffer in both mind and body, because both mind and body had a share in their sins."

 Pope John Paul II stated on 28 July 1999, that, in speaking of Hell as a place, the Bible uses "a symbolic language", which "must be correctly interpreted […].
 Rather than a place, hell indicates the state of those who freely and definitively separate themselves from God, the source of all life and joy."
 Some have interpreted these words as a denial that Hell can be considered to be a place, or at least as providing an alternative picture of Hell.
 Others have explicitly disagreed with the interpretation of what the Pope said as an actual denial that Hell can be considered a place and have said that the Pope was only directing attention away from what is secondary to the real essence of hell.

 Catholic theologian Hans Urs von Balthasar (1905–1988) said that "we must see that hell is not an object that is 'full' or 'empty' of human individuals, but a possibility that is not 'created' by God but in any case by the free individuals who choose it".

 The Catholic Faith Handbook for Youth, with imprimatur of 2007, also says that "more accurately" heaven and hell are not places but states.

 Capuchin theologian Berard A. Marthaler also says that "hell is not 'a place'".